mauricioribeiro/pyNeural/README.md

 <p>This class is used for create a whole Neural Network.
 It isn't totally written yet.</p>
 <br>
 ##Getting Started
-<p>There are test files with a basic examples about how these classes work.</p>
+<p>There are test files with basic examples about how these classes work.</p>
 <ul>
 	<li><a href="https://github.com/mauricioribeiro/pyNeural/blob/master/test-neuron.py" target="_blank">test-neuron.py</a> How create, setup and train a unique Neuron.
 It uses the class <b>Neuron</b>.</li>
 	<li><a href="https://github.com/mauricioribeiro/pyNeural/blob/master/test-neuralnet.py" target="_blank">test-neuralnet.py (beta)</a> How create layers, add neurons and setup a whole Neural Network.
 It uses the classes <b>Neuron</b> and <b>NeuralNet (beta)</b>.</li>